bbc/ugcuploader-test-rig-kubernettes/Readme.md

 There are two scripts:

-1. *create-report-env.sh* Used to create the reporting virtual environmnt in the cluster. <br> Usage:  `create-report-env.sh <aws-account-number>`  eg. *./create-report-env.sh 546933502184* <br>Used the following to command to verify that the instances have succesfully started before moving to the next step. `kubectl get pods --all-namespaces`
+1. *create-report-env.sh* Used to create the reporting virtual environmnt in the cluster. <br> Usage:  `create-report-env.sh`  eg. *./create-report-env.sh* <br>Used the following to command to verify that the instances have succesfully started before moving to the next step. `kubectl get pods --all-namespaces`
 2. *configure-reporting.sh* Used to setup grafana and influxes. <br> Usage: `./configure-reporting.sh` <br> If you see the following error.
 It is safe to ignore<br>```wget: can't open 'datasources': Permission denied command terminated with exit code 1```
 3. *un-do.sh* Used to remove the reporting virtual environment from the cluster.<br>NOTE: Currently the PVC( Persistent Volume Claim) is also removed, which causes the associated volume to be also deleted.